Tomorrow Never Dies (video game): Plot

 MI6 has found the headquarters of Henry Gupta near the foothills of the Swiss Alps.
 The convoy of terrorist cars and trucks is heading to Gupta's Alpine hideout for an important meeting.
 Bond is sent to stop the convoy.
-Along the way Bond meets Q, who gives him the BMW to stop the convoy.
+Along the way, Bond meets Q, who gives him the BMW to stop the convoy.
 Bond successfully destroys the convoy with the BMW and drives away.
 Bond is then sent to a ski ridge in Hokkaido, Japan, to track down and kill chemical expert Satoshi Isagura, who is thought to be working for Elliot Carver after a nerve gas attack in Yokohama.
 Carver Media was also the first to report the story.
 Bond kills Isagura and is sent to Saigon.

 Bond steals a data disk from Carver Media Tower in Saigon but is captured.
 Bond manages to escape with the data disk.
 The next night, Carver bribes the Saigon Military Police to kill Bond on sight, so MI6 pulls Bond out as the mission would be compromised were Bond to be seen or killed.
 Bond gives Wai Lin the data disk, and Wai Lin engages the Saigon Military Police in a gun battle with the police setting roadblocks and using fast-firing chain guns.
 She makes it back to her lab to find the location of Carter's stealth boat, hidden in Hạ Long Bay.
-On the stealth boat, Bond uses the boat's comm-link to give MI6 its position.
+On the stealth boat, Bond uses the boat's commlink to give MI6 its position.
 Wai Lin is kidnapped but is later freed by Bond after he kills Carver's right-hand man, Stamper.
 Wai Lin stops the engine while Bond shoots and kills Carver and stops the stolen nuclear missile from destroying Beijing.
-Bond and Wai Lin escapes the stealth boat before it self-destructs.
+Bond and Wai Lin escape the stealth boat before it self-destructs.